GPla/jinja2-embedded/README.rst

     ['foo/test.html', 'test.html']

-So we can use the provided `resource_reader` to read either of those files:
+So we can use the provided :code:`resource_reader` to read either of those files:

 .. code::